Procedures and Guidelines for the Accommodations Process

-The letter stating the accommodations to which students are entitled will also invite faculty to contact the Associate Director if there are concerns or questions about the accommodations.
-If an initial accommodations decision has been found to be unworkable for legitimate reasons or another type of accommodation is brought to light that would be more effective for a particular course, the Associate Director will reconsider the accommodation decision.
+The letter stating the accommodations to which students are entitled will also invite faculty to contact the Office of Disability Services if there are concerns or questions about the accommodations.
+If an initial accommodations decision has been found to be unworkable for legitimate reasons or another type of accommodation is brought to light that would be more effective for a particular course, the ODS representative will reconsider the accommodation decision.
 Instructors are not required to compromise essential elements of their courses or evaluation standards when accommodations are recommended.Can my instructors require me to attend class the same as my peers?

 Yes, but with some restrictions.
 A class-attendance rule should be modified, if recommended by the accommodation letter, when attendance is not academically essential to meet course requirements.
 However, federal regulators have indicated that instructors have the right to determine that class attendance is essential when:

 Decisions on whether or not attendance requirements should be modified are made on a case-by-case, course-by-course basis between the student and the instructor.Can my instructor require that homework or research assignments be submitted by published due dates?

 Yes.
 However, when a disability factors into delayed completion, reasonable extensions may be appropriate.
 When determining whether an extension is reasonable, the ODS representative examines each request on a case-by-case, course-by-course basis and reviews the following:

 Because some courses are less amenable to delays than others, accommodation requests in these cases may be denied.
 In effect, the inability to meet the published deadline makes the student unqualified to complete the course.

 Resolving problems or concerns with accommodations:

 What if my accommodations are not working for me?